Range of Motion.

 - Lateral Flexion we look in too 45°.

-If this post is talking to you, book your next massage session by clicking here.
+If this post talks to you, book your next massage session by clicking here.

-A person who has a hypermobile joint range may have a 10° about less ROM than this.
+A person with a hypermobile joint range may have a 10° about less ROM than this.

 Indeed, a person that has a hypermobile joint range can reach 10° furthermore.

-Moving forward, if the range of motion is limited, it could be a muscle tight or a joint mobilization issue.
+Moving forward, if the range of motion is limited, it could be a muscle tightness or a joint mobilization issue.

 For the quality of movement, we refer to how smooth the movement is.